-Police, Policing and Security
+Police, Policing and Security (20 credits)

 The aim of the module is to illustrate the basic concepts and principles of police accountability, performance measurement and legitimacy.
 It will explore the challenges of policing transnational organised crime as well as those more locally associated with maintaining the careful balance between the need to keep order during public protest and retaining basic rights of freedom of speech and assembly.
 The module will examine the use of criminal intelligence methods and intelligence databases to support the prevention and detection of crime as well as considering management strategies, leadership and human resource management.
 The module will illustrate the disparaging effects of police corruption and the need for strategies to maintain the highest ethical standards in police work.

 The aim of the module is to provide you with the opportunity to develop knowledge and understanding of the basic concepts and principles of existing scientific approaches and broader techniques in the prevention, investigation and detection of crime.
 The module will explore ways in which the nature of crime can be informed by science and police investigative approaches.
 It will investigate how science can support detection and contribute towards crime prevention and it will also consider how scientific methods are applied to crime reduction.